chrisdl/glancejs/README.md

 }
 ```

-You control the depth and how much it cuts off from arrays.
+You control the depth and how much glance removes from arrays.

 ## Installation